drobotyuk02/tasks-from-university/README.md

 # tasks-from-university
-Couple of tasks that i had to do in university as a homework
+Couple of tasks that I had to do in university as a homework